ebowwa/acceleration-blog/prompts/blog-fix.md

 Markdown Content:
 - Initiate the Markdown content with an empty line following the front matter.
-- Utilize ## for secondary headers to effectively structure the content. **LIMIT secondary headers LIMIT TITLES**
+- Utilize ## for secondary headers to effectively structure the content. **LIMIT secondary headers/LIMIT TITLES**
 - Ensure paragraph separation through blank lines.
 - Refrain from using traditional closing phrases like `In conclusion` or `Summary`.
 DON'T even Conclude the post naturally, NO explicit concluding statements.
 - Escape single quotes within the text properly, or alternatively, use double quotes.